-(f) Atlantis
+(g) Atlantis

-On February 11, 2016, the Company entered into an option agreement for an option to purchase a 100% interest in the Atlantis lithium property located in the Fish Valley, Esmeralda County, Nevada.
+The Company acquired 100% interest in the Atlantis lithium property located in the Fish Valley, Esmeralda County, Nevada through the issuance of 500,000 common shares with a fair value of \$98,250.
 The Atlantis property is subject to a 3% GOR.